Quick Links

 Not only did the ASCO panel fail to discriminate studies of Cell Death assays from studies of Cell Proliferation assays, the ASCO panel pointedly cast aside all evidence of assay accuracy.
 The reviewers openly admitted, “We excluded reports that only reported correlations between assay results and clinical outcomes.”
 In other words, the ASCO panel deliberately ignored the most critical standard applied to all medical laboratory tests.

-Behind Closed Doors: Reviewer Bias, Lack of Knowledge, and Failure to Inform or Consult Recognized Experts
+Failure to Inform or Consult Recognized Experts

 Another troubling aspect of the ASCO review relates to the composition of the ASCO panel and specifically to the qualifications and potential conflicts of interest of the reviewers.
 No investigator actively working with PCC profiling technologies incorporating the new-generation, cell-death endpoint was included on the panel - all had links to the older and largely abandoned methods.
 Even more glaring in its bias is the fact that no such cell-death assay expert was even consulted.
 This would have been very easily accomplished because the cell death endpoint is now used by nearly every reputable investigator in the field who has published within the last ten years.
 In fact, no notice of any sort was accorded to the many dedicated researchers in this field that such a review even was contemplated.
 Instead, the panel acted in secrecy.